waikato-datamining/waikato-datamining.github.io/s3000/index.rst

 Instead of using calibrations that the manufacturers sell with their instruments, our system offers a bigger range of pre-processing techniques and sophisticated algorithms (due to our background in machine learning).

+Any calibrations that you build using your own data will continue being your intellectual property (IP).
+With the system operating on-premise, your data will stay safe as well.

 The software is based on our `ADAMS <https://adams.cms.waikato.ac.nz/>`__ workflow software and offers the following
 benefits: